• Travel

 Dining – You will earn triple points on almost every restaurant worldwide.
 Anything that codes as dining on your billing statement will give you 3x points.
 Once, I even had a snack I purchased from a vending machine code as dining and I received the bonus points.

 Depending on how often you travel and eat out, these points can really add up fast.
-If you only spent $1,000 per month on travel and dining, you would earn over 11,000 more points with this card than the Sapphire Preferred card each year.
+If you only spent $1,000 per month on travel and dining, you would earn over 11,000 more points with this card than the card_name each year.
 If you travel and eat out more than this, the value of the extra bonus points alone could easily cover the annual fee.

 Card Benefits

-The Sapphire Reserve card comes with a lot of excellent benefits for cardholders that can provide substantial value.
+The card_name comes with a lot of excellent benefits for cardholders that can provide substantial value.
 This isn’t a complete list of benefits but these are the ones I feel provide the most value.

 Travel Credit – Each year you get a $300 credit towards travel purchases.
 The great thing about this credit is that it’s automatic so there’s nothing you need to do to get it.
 For example, you take an Uber from the airport that cost $25.
 Once the charge posts to your account, a credit for $25 will post shortly thereafter.
 This will happen until you have reached $300 in credits.